 This is good practice since you are usually faced with complex problems involving relationships between many objects or many people.
 By moving from exercises using single objects to relationships between objects, you can devise exercises that may become more relevant to your problem-solving needs.

-Another way in which these exercises may be beneficial is by practising them as group brainstorming sessions.
+Another way in which these exercises may be beneficial is by practicing them in group brainstorming sessions.

 The concept of functional fixedness also relates to the problem of attaining goals, as shown in Halpern’s bus driver problem.
 Often, you may find yourself fixated on needless or irrelevant information that may obscure your goals.

-Similarly, you’ll find people in business bombarded with an overabundance of information that may be irrelevant or unnecessary for them to accomplish the goals.
+Similarly, you’ll find people in business bombarded with an overabundance of information that may be irrelevant or unnecessary for them to accomplish their goals.

 For instance, it may not be important for all employees to be given information that may not be relevant to their particular tasks.
 If you give an employee an overabundance of information that is not pertinent to their desired goal, the employee may not be able to focus attention on the actual task at hand and may have problems concentrating.